quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Settings Registration

-This document creates two new settings in the "HTTP/3 Settings" registry established in {{HTTP3}}.
+This document specifies two settings.
+The entries in the following table are registered in the "HTTP/3 Settings" registry established in {{HTTP3}}.

-The entries in the following table are registered by this document.

 |------------------------------|--------|---------------------------|
 | Setting Name                 | Code   | Specification             |